jackalope-code/stream-countdown/README.md

 # To-Do
+* Add an escape button for Sabrina
 * Mobile fixes
+  * Try a branch that has the scroll bar moved up???
+(WIP... make it a published named branch)
+* Countdown to 0 shows link or embed properly
+  * Link should be improved (bigger, more contrast, block)

 # Checklist
-* Countdown to 0 shows link or embed properly
-  * Link could be improved (bigger, more contrast, block)
+* To-Do (see above)
+* Other
   * Mobile works well
   * Review marquee functionality
   * Review embed

 # Review
 * Remove days when at 0 and just do hours minutes seconds? or make them bigger?